AdobeDocs/workfront.de-DE/help/quicksilver/maestro/records/edit-records.md

    Oder

-   Klicken Sie auf der Detailseite in ein beliebiges bearbeitbares Feld, um die Informationen zu bearbeiten.
+   Klicken Sie in ein editierbares Feld auf der Datensatzseite, um die Informationen zu bearbeiten.

    ![](assets/more-menu-options-from-record-details-page.png) <!--ensure the options have not changed or been renamed-->